Senior24/line-follower/README.md

 | -         | GND       |

 ### Notes
-- Don't use more than two batteries because Arduino Nano can't handle so much current
+- Don't use more than two batteries because Arduino Nano can't handle so much voltage
 - Add a switch to battery set for turn on/off
 - Make sure Arduino Nano's and TB6612FNG's GND pins are wired to each other